openfabr/cdf/docs/get-started/writing-tests.md

       [],
     );

-    const stack = new cdf.awscdk.ProjectStack(app, 'ProjectStack', { orchestrator }); //(1)!
+    const stack = new cdf.awscdk.ProjectStack(app, 'ProjectStack', { orchestrator }); //(2)!

     const template = Template.fromStack(stack);

-    console.log(JSON.stringify(template.toJSON(), null , 2)); // (2)!
+    console.log(JSON.stringify(template.toJSON(), null , 2)); // (3)!

-    template.resourceCountIs('AWS::ElasticLoadBalancingV2::Listener', 1); // (3)!
+    template.resourceCountIs('AWS::ElasticLoadBalancingV2::Listener', 1); // (4)!
     template.resourceCountIs('AWS::ECS::Cluster', 1);
     template.resourceCountIs('AWS::ElasticLoadBalancingV2::TargetGroup', 1);
     template.resourceCountIs('AWS::ECS::Service', 1);

-    template.hasResource('AWS::ECS::Service', { Properties: { LaunchType: "FARGATE" } }); // (4)!
+    template.hasResource('AWS::ECS::Service', { Properties: { LaunchType: "FARGATE" } }); // (5)!

   });
 });

 ```

+1. Supply a config file that's scoped to the Service or Component being tested.
+This helps at both test dev time by making it easier to scan the JSON.
+It will also make tests run faster.
-1. Setup a `Stack` instance, same as the project bootstrap where the Package is used for real.
+2. Setup a `Stack` instance, same as the project bootstrap where the Package is used for real.
-2. This line outputs the synthesized plan in JSON to the console.
+3. This line outputs the synthesized plan in JSON to the console.
 This is convenient during development.
-3. Check that there's one of each resource
+4. Check that there's one of each resource
-4. Check that all ECS Services have the prop `{ LaunchType: "FARGATE" }`
+5. Check that all ECS Services have the prop `{ LaunchType: "FARGATE" }`

 Run Jest to execute tests.
 In the sampke Package this is mapped to `npm test`.

 See the AWS CDK Package test folder [/samples/packages/awscdk-typescript/test](../../samples/packages/awscdk-typescript/test) for fully working tests.